T-Mose/AutomatedGrading/README.md

 ## GitHub Issue Creation

-# Prerequisites
+### Prerequisites

-### GitHub Personal Access Token (Optional for Issue Creation):
+#### GitHub Personal Access Token (Optional for Issue Creation):

 If you wish to enable automatic issue creation, you need to generate a GitHub Personal Access Token (PAT).
-If you want to extend the capability of the compile and unit tests, also place a GPT api token in the `API_TOKENS.env` file.
+If you want to extend the capability of the compile and unit tests, also place a GPT API token in the `API_TOKENS.env` file.

-### Generate a Token:
+#### Generate a Token:

 1. Go to [https://gits-15.sys.kth.se/settings/tokens](https://gits-15.sys.kth.se/settings/tokens).
 2. Generate a new token with the necessary permissions (e.g., `repo` scope).